LeifCastle/BirthdayBuzz-backend/README.md

 # **About**

 Never forget another birthday!
 Birthday Buzz is a MERN stack application that sends you email reminders when it's someone's birthday.
-Simply add your friends and family to your "buzz list" and we'll automatically send you a customized reminder when they're brithday is coming up or on the day of.
+Simply add your friends and family to your "buzz list" and we'll automatically send you a customized reminder when they're birthday is coming up or on the day of.

 ### Features